 Wendell Foster’s licensed Intermediate Care Facility (ICF) for individuals with disabilities consists of four, eight bedroom/four bathroom homes for 63 individuals.
 Residential, active treatment, and nursing supports are offered 24 hours per day.
 Each person living in the ICF has a person-centered, individualized support plan, based on their strengths, interests, and needs.

-The Intermediate Care Facility is focused on providing our individuals with the best life experiences possible.
+The Intermediate Care Facility is focused on providing each person with the best life experiences possible.
 Services include recreational services, buffet-style dining, nursing, residential, assistive technology, physical therapy, occupational therapy and speech therapy.
-Each person is evaluated and an individualized plan is developed to enable those living here to reach their goals and dreams.
+Each individual is evaluated and an individualized plan is developed to enable those living here to reach their goals and dreams.
 Through teamwork and a focus on what each person wants out of life, we have achieved what others have considered to be the impossible.

 Medicaid benefits pay for these supports.